evanTheTerribleWarrior/doom-redis/README.md

 REDIS_HOST=<redis domain>
 REDIS_PORT=<redis port>
 REDIS_PASSWORD=<redis password>
+SOUNDFONT=<soundfont file>

 ```

+Note the `SOUNDFONT` variable.
+This will allow you to load a soundfont file to be used for music in the game.
+If you don't want sound leave this empty

 The script will load these variables both for the game code and the backend to read